ericcong/EZ-SSL/README.md

 wrappers for `keytool` with certain arguments, and two Java classes for SSL socket server and client.

-## Generating key pair with signed certificate
+## Generating key pair
-The procedure of generating certificates with EZ-SSL toolkit can be explained with an example.
+The procedure of generating key pair with EZ-SSL toolkit can be explained with an example.
 Assume we want to build a system which requires SSL, and we want to use our private CA.

 ### Create the CA
 The first thing to do is to create the CA, let's call the CA "Boss".